Atkins boss Uwe Krueger to depart under the deal

 The 2,080p price represented a 35% premium to Atkins’ share price on 31 March, the day before SNC Lavalin tabled its offer, and 9.8 times its Ebitda.

+The tie-up will create a 53,050-strong global firm with revenue close to £7bn.
 Cost benefits from the deal are expected to be in the region of £69.5m (C$120m), the firms said.

 In a statement Atkins’ chairman Allan Cook said the offer from SNC-Lavalin represented “the high quality of the business, its people and its future prospects”.